Blaster Master Zero 2: Plot

 As they approach the last sector, Jason and Eve discover an enormous planet-sized Mutant who guards the dimensional tunnel to Sophia within its surface.
 Using G-SOPHIA, Jason is able to drain the energy from this enormous mutant and destroy it.
 This causes a chain reaction that pulls the G-SOPHIA and its crew into a dimensional rift, scattering them in the process.
 If all the emblems are not collected, the game ends prematurely at this point.

 If all the emblems are collected, Eve recovers and sets out alone to find Jason through the barren landscape, becoming the player character from this point on.
 In her search, she is attacked by Leibniz but ignores him as she finds an abandoned Metal Attacker dubbed ANDREIA.
 The ghost of its support android, Elfie, appears and tells Leibniz that he shouldn't blame Eve for what happened to Lucia.
 Conflicted, Leibniz shares with Eve that the emblems are tracking beacons and leaves, and Elfie gives Eve control of ANDREIA to help her find Jason.

 Eve locates Fred and has him track Jason and G-SOPHIA, both having been turned to stone by a giant Mutant in a cocoon named Drolrevo.
 The emblems are activated and summons the other Metal Attackers from earlier in the journey, who assist Eve by distracting Drolrevo as she charges up ANDREIA's Acceleration Blast and fires it at the Mutant's cocoon.
 The blast destroys the cocoon, inadvertently heals Eve of her infection, and frees Jason and G-SOPHIA, allowing him to finish off Drolrevo as his true form emerges.

 After leaving the dimensional rift and saying goodbye to their friends, Jason and Eve arrive at Sophia and share their feelings for each other.
 Meanwhile, Mutants have invaded Earth in Jason's absence, and Leibniz is enjoying the irony that he is going to be the hero instead of Jason as he flies into battle.

 Development

 Developer Inti Creates was the team who created Blaster Master Zero, a reboot of the 1988 Sunsoft game Blaster Master.
 They went to work producing a sequel, using experienced staff from this game to finish development in nearly one year.

 Release

-Blaster Master Zero 2 was released on March 20, 2019 for the Nintendo Switch, on November 29 for Windows, and on June 29, 2020 for PlayStation 4.
+Blaster Master Zero 2 was released on March 20, 2019 for the Nintendo Switch and on November 29 for Windows.
+It was ported to the PlayStation 4 on June 29, 2020.
 Versions for the Xbox One and Xbox Series X/S were released on July 15, 2021.